Mantej-Singh/Building-a-PC/README.md

 # Finding the One:

-There is a handful of Mimi-PC, but I was mainly looking for a **Barebones** system, with no CPU, SSD, and RAM, also known as a **Small form-factor** (SFF).
-Top names are Intel NUC, Lenovo ThinkCentre, HP Mini Workstations, but as I said earlier, i ditched Intel and wanted a cheap yet powerful system.
+There are a handful of Mini-PC options, but I was mainly looking for a **Barebones** system (no CPU, SSD, RAM), also known as a Small form-factor (SFF).
+Top names are Intel NUC, Lenovo ThinkCentre, HP Mini Workstations, but as I said earlier, I ditched Intel and wanted a cheap yet powerful system.
 But where could I find it? 🤔

 *Drum roll*🥁